- Quick start guide

 - Least cost SMS routing: Rre-route SMS messages based on phone number prefix or route costs to ensure optimum delivery costs.

 - Backup SMS routing: You can route a message to different connection in case the primary connection is not functioning.
 For example if the Internet fails, or your primary Internet based SMS service provider fails, you can automatically route the messages to a wireless connection (e.g. an SMS modem connected to your server with a data cable).
 Of course you can route the messages to other Internet based SMS service providers.

-- Copy messages: You can copy each messge going through your system and forward it to a database for logging or to any SMS connection.
-You can make one or more copies and route them to your prefered destination, which can be a phone number, an email address a database or any application.
+- Copy messages: You can copy each message going through your system and forward it to a database for logging or to any SMS connection.
+You can make one or more copies and route them to your preferred destination, which can be a phone number, an email address a database or any application.

 Phone number manipulation features

 - Sender number modification: You can change the sender ID as an SMS message goes through your system

 - Sender number pools: You can pick a number randomly from a list and use it as the sender ID in your SMS message.
 This is great if you wish to operate a modem pool.

 - Receipient number modification: You can change the recipient phone number.
 You can use this to reroute a message if somebody's phone number changes, or you can correct invalid recipient phone numbers by fixing the phone number prefix

 - Regular expression based phone number modification: You can write a regular expression to detect and change phone numbers for both sender and recipient numbers.

 - Message text replacement: You can change the SMS message text on the fly by simply rewriting it.